spikeyamk/teplotna_komora/README.md

 - C-style `union` objects, use `std::variant` instead.
 - Anonymous C-style enumerations using the `enum` keyword, please use `enum class` instead.
 Use `static_cast<T>` when conversion is needed.
 - `typedef` keyword for creating user defined type name aliases instead use C++ `using` keyword equivalent
-- `typedef` keyowrd in place of user defined type declarations
+- `typedef` keyword in place of user defined type declarations

 ### Formatting

 - Use 4 space tabwidth delimiter.
-- Use snake_case for names of symbols for `namespace`s, local and global non-`const` variables and object member variables and functions:
+- Use snake_case for names for `namespace`s, local and global non-`const` variables and object member variables and functions:
 ```
 namespace example_namespace_name {
     int32_t example_variable;